tomvanbraeckel/yamcs.github.com/docs/http/WebSocket.md

 </table>

 The <tt>request-type</tt> and <tt>request</tt> criteria vary for every type of resource, and are each time indicated in further pages.

-### Java Client

-If you are developing a Java application integrated with Yamcs, we recommend using the LGPL Java WebSocket client distributed as part of the <tt>yamcs-api</tt> jar.